 Andrew Maver CEO of stockinstore says they first spoke to 99 Bikes 12 months ago when they were redeveloping their website.

 “Back then, they decided to implement their web developer’s solution,” says Andrew.
 “So when 99 Bikes made the decision to replace their existing find in store solution with stockinstore it was great recognition that what we deliver is a more advanced and robust solution.”

 Owen says the stockinstore implementation process was fast and easy.
 “The team worked directly with our ERP provider to build the API integration and we were given clear updates at each stage of the implementation process.

 “Between signing the contract and having stockinstore on our website it was exactly two weeks which is exactly as quoted.”

 Check out stockinstore in action at https://www.99bikes.com.au/

 stockinstore was launched in 2016 as a way for retailers to tell online shoppers which stores nearby have the item they’re looking for.
-Since its launch, this ground-breaking technology has continued to bridge the gap between online and in-store, and gives retailers valuable insights into customer demand for products across their store network.
+Since its launch, this ground-breaking technology has continued to bridge the gap between online and in-store; and gives retailers valuable insights into customer demand for products across their store network.
 To learn more about stockinstore and join a growing list of retailers like M.J.
-Bale, Adairs, Petstock, Early Settler, Kookai, Surf Dive n Ski, GUESS, Amazon Surf NZ, 99 Bikes, Nique, The Upside and Tentword, who are using stockinstore to improve their retail businesses, visit https://www.stockinstore.com
+Bale, Adairs, Early Settler, PETstock, Kookai, Florsheim, Surf Dive n Ski, GUESS, Amazon Surf NZ, 99 Bikes, Intersport, Nique, Billini, The Upside, Bags to Go and Tentword, who are all using stockinstore to improve their retail businesses, visit https://www.stockinstore.com

 Rebecka Finn, firstname.lastname@example.org